dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 excerpt: ""
 ---

+### Normal Is No Longer What Normal Was

+- normal is post-humous.
+- it doesn't make sense to refer to "normal" in the 21st century. (doing so disregards what defines our generation's outlook on life). the only normal is the increasing pace of disrupted norms and (the vanishing semblance of any norm)
+  - (... reword/etc

+### Gossip Protocols

+- stratification of nodes ranked by trust
+  - propagation of argot/crytolect/slang info. metaprotocols for establishment and upkeep of cryptolects
+  - gauging subnetworks where adversaries "climb up" to sources faster by laterally tweaking content of message distribution
+  - throttling rhythm/speed of message propagation
+    - how do nodes closer to sources exert influence on rhythm/speed/sparsity of distribution without direct contact?

 ### Was Steve Jobs a Shill?

 - so, assume for a second that shadowy groups of people coordinate